orbmis/smart-contract-event-hooks/README.md

  - bytes32 - The subscriber contract address
  - uint256 - The thread id to subscribe to
  - uint256 - the fee that the subscriber is willing to pay to get updates
- - uint256 - the maximum gas that the subscriber will allow for updates, to prevent griefing attacks
+ - uint256 - the maximum gas that the subscriber will allow for updates, to prevent griefing attacks, or 0 to indicate no maximum
- - uint256 - the maximum gas price that the subscriber is willing to rebate, or 0 to indicate no rebates, in which case it assumed the relay fee covers gas fees
+ - uint256 - the maximum gas price that the subscriber is willing to repay the relayer on top of the fee, or 0 to indicate no rebates
- - uint256 - the chain id that the subscriber wants updates on
+ - uint256 - the chain id that the subscriber wants updates from
  - address - the address of the token that the fee will be paid in or 0x0 for the chain's native asset (e.g. ETH, MATIC etc.)

 The subscriber contract **MAY** implement gas refunds on top of the fixed fee per update.
 Where a subscriber chooses to do this, then they **SHOULD** specify the `maximum gas` and `maximum gas price` parameters in order to protect themselves from griefing attacks.
 This is so that a malicious or careless relay doesn't set an exorbitantly high gas price and ends up draining the subscriber contracts.
 Subscriber contracts can otherwise choose to set a fee that is estimated to be sufficiently high to cover gas fees.